 This lab will have you make a non-interactive command-line utility.
-This kind of program is an extremely common kind of thing to write in C. Many of the command-line utilities you’ve used so far (e.g. ls, cd, mv) are like this.
+This kind of program is an extremely common kind of thing to write in C. Many of the command-line utilities you’ve used so far (e.g. ls

 1. Getting started

-2. ssh into thoth, cd to your labs directory, and use wget to download this file to thoth like you did on lab 1.
+to download this file to your VM like you did on lab 1.- Run

-3. Run unzip lab3.zip on thoth, and it will unzip all the files for this lab.
+on your VM, and it will unzip all the files for this lab. - Rename

 Now you’re ready!